 Newborn Feeding Tips

 No matter what decisions you make about feeding your newborn, consider these strategies:

-Experiment with different bottles and nipples to see which ones your baby likes best.
-But don’t switch up too often; it may frustrate your child.
+- Experiment with different bottles and nipples to see which ones your baby likes best.
+But don’t switch up too often; it may frustrate your infant.

 Be aware: Babies who get less than 24 ounces of formula a day may need a vitamin D supplement.
 A mother’s milk typically doesn’t contain enough of this essential vitamin.
 Choose an OTC supplement without iron, which can cause constipation in an infant younger than 6 months.